 In the course of their duty, Members must also adhere to certain Codes and Protocols when undertaking their duties:

 - Guidance on the Code of Conduct

 Members are paid a salary in accordance with the Local Government (Wales) Measure 2011.
-See Members’ schedule of remuneration 2019.
+See Members’ Schedule of Remuneration.

 Our Members are the people who make the decisions; they are responsible for setting policies and priorities, ensuring resources are well used and money is well spent.
 The officers employed by the Authority then work to the policies and carry out the decisions made by Members.